 This exchange offers a flat fee of 0.075% per trade.
 The majority of exchanges offering derivatives trading actually charge 0.075% in taker fees.
-However, Bexplus also charges 0.075% per trade in maker fees as well.
-This is the highest contracts trading maker fee out of all contracts trading exchanges in our Exchange List that offer discounted maker fees or even negative maker fees (meaning that you get paid to trade).
+Bexplus also charge 0.075% in maker fees.
+With respect to maker fees, there are many exchanges in our Exchange List that offer discounted maker fees or even negative maker fees (meaning that you get paid to trade).

 Bexplus Withdrawal fees